JaredJomar/Projects/VideoDownload/readme.md

    - 🔄 Automatic package updates when available

 3. **🔧 Integration with:**
-   - 🚀 yt-dlp for video downloading
+   - 🚀 yt-dlp for video downloading (auto-installed if missing)
    - 🎞️ FFmpeg for media processing
-   - ⚡ aria2c for accelerated downloads
+   - ⚡ aria2/aria2c for accelerated downloads (used by default if installed)

 4. **⚡ Platform-Specific Optimizations:**
    - 🎮 Enhanced Twitch downloads with superior audio quality
    - 🔄 Automatic audio synchronization for Twitch streams
    - 📱 YouTube age-restricted content support
+   - ⚡ Aria2/aria2c used for all eligible downloads for maximum speed
+   - 🧩 Increased fragment concurrency and chunking for fast downloads
+   - 🛠️ Auto-installs yt-dlp Python module if missing

-## 📥 Installation
+## 📥 Installation & Build

 ### 💿 Method 1: Using the Executable
 1. ⬇️ Download the latest [VideoDownload.exe](https://github.com/JaredJomar/Projects/raw/main/VideoDownload/VideoDownload.exe)